octimot/StoryToolkitAI/README.md

 # Setup & Installation

-Before you attempt something silly like actually installing this tool on your machine, please keep in mind that by clicking on the instructions you will see many computer commands which are the main method used by our ancestors to tame their machines.
+We're currently working to get the app in a standalone binary version for different operating systems and platforms, so before anything else, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases) - right now there's a Mac M1 version available.

+But if a binary isn't available, before you attempt something silly like actually installing this tool on your machine, please keep in mind that by clicking on the instructions you will see many computer commands which are the main method used by our ancestors to tame their machines.
 Approach them with no fear.
 But do keep in mind that you might end up ruining your computer, destroying the Internet, starting AI apocalypse, losing your job and your only real friend, have children out of wedlock, and/or marry your lost non-identical twin by mistake - not necessarily in that order and highly unlikely because of the commands, but still slightly possible.
 Nevertheless, we're not responsible for any of it or anything else that might happen.

 For detailed installation instructions [go here](https://github.com/octimot/StoryToolkitAI/blob/main/INSTALLATION.md).